 |stripper, hold the 's'|

 This essay was really long, but I edited it down, and down, and down.
 Let me just say that as your doctor I recommend this movie very highly, but if you have panic attacks, epilepsy or nervous disorders, make sure your fully and properly medicated in a legit Rx fashion before entering.
-And just remember, wombs may look nice and relaxing from the outside when your ephemeral, but once the placenta busts and the crying starts, it's the same old Hell...
+And just remember, wombs may look nice and relaxing from the outside when your ephemeral and a ghostly orb and stranded in the hungry ghost plateau, but once the placenta busts and the crying starts, it's the same old Hell...
 I mean heaven!
 Heaven... sorry god, Christ, and sponsor.
+Heaven.

 Post a Comment